 Information regarding newly discovered quagga / zebra mussel infestations in California will be posted on this web page.
 These discoveries are a developing situation; more information will be forthcoming and shared as it is available.
+Please refer to the Quagga and Zebra Mussel Sightings Distribution in California map (PDF) for the most up-to-date list of confirmed locations.

 February 2017 – Santa Ana Pipeline